Code-Institute-Submissions/village-winery/README.md

      my project's requirements.
 * Google maps

     * Embedded `iframe` html code copied from Google maps and added to the existing html code.
-It has been adjusted to fit project's needs.
+It has been adjusted to fit the project's needs.

-* Nishant Kumar, my mentor suggested me to create `root:` and use variables to easily adjust/change colours in CSS.
+* Nishant Kumar, my mentor,suggested that I create `root:` and use variables to easily adjust/change colours in CSS.

 #### Content
-* The text used to describe different types of wine used for the project has been copied form  [Dublin Fine Wines](dublinfinewines.ie)
+* The text used to describe different types of wine used for the project has been copied from  [Dublin Fine Wines](dublinfinewines.ie)

 ## Acknowledgements
 ***
 * I would like to thank my mentor Nishant Kumar for all the support and pieces of advice during  mentoring sessions and sharing his knowledge with me.
 * Great support and motivation came from the CI Slack community and Code Institute tutors.
-* Thanks to the Code Institute for all inspirations and ideas whilst learning and working on the previous different projects Love Running, Whiskey Drop.
+* Thanks to the Code Institute for all inspirations and ideas whilst learning and working on the previous different projects Love Running, Whiskey Drop,Resume.